 I am a Professor in the School of Information (SI) and the Dept. of History at the University of Michigan.
 SI is an interdisciplinary professional school focused on bringing people, information, and technology together in more valuable ways.

-I am co-editor (with Geoffrey C. Bowker) of the Infrastructures book series (MIT Press), and I serve on the editorial boards of Climatic Change, Big Data & Society: Critical Interdisciplinary Inquiries, and Information & Culture: A Journal of History.
+I am co-editor (with Geoffrey C. Bowker) of the Infrastructures book series (MIT Press), and I serve on the editorial boards of Big Data & Society: Critical Interdisciplinary Inquiries, Information & Culture: A Journal of History, and Internet Histories: Digital Technology, Culture, and Society.
 My most recent book is A Vast Machine: Computer Models, Climate Data, and the Politics of Global Warming (MIT Press, 2010).

 I'm always looking for great doctoral students.
-Contact me if you want to work on the history of knowledge and information infrastructures, especially climate science or the history of computing.
+Contact me if you want to work on the history of knowledge and information infrastructures, especially climate science or computing.
 UM has terrific PhD programs in Information, History, and Anthropology & History.